vechain-energy/examples-kanban-ideas/README.md

 ## Change Status

 The admin of the application is allowed to change the status of single ideas.
-An admin is identified by being the owner of the contract which is handled by [OpenZepping Ownable](https://docs.openzeppelin.com/contracts/4.x/api/access#Ownable).
+An admin is identified by being the owner of the contract which is handled by [OpenZeppelin Ownable](https://docs.openzeppelin.com/contracts/4.x/api/access#Ownable).

 A change on the status is provided with the function: